Edubitz/Edubitz_Website/content/pages/about.md

 layout: page
 ---

-Edubitz is an organization seeking to promote STEM education.
-We run a middel school extracurricular program at Chadwick School, hoping to expose younger audiences to the exhilarating world at STEM.
+Edubitz is an organization seeking to promote STEM education created by Angelina Tsuboi and Nathan Cao.
+We run a middle school extracurricular program at Chadwick School, hoping to expose younger audiences to the exhilarating world at STEM.
 In the future, we look to expand our organization to LAUSD.